kkwong44/travelogue/README.md

 #### *Access Rights for Non-Registered Users*

+***User Story #7 - As a Site User I can register to the site so that I can create an account to view, comment and like or unlike posts***

 * View post details only
 * View comments only

 ![post-detail-non-registered](/readme/images/post-detail-non-registered.png)

 #### *Access Rights for Registered Users*

+***User Story #25 - As a Registered Site User I can click on a post to leave comments so that I can join the conservation about the post***

+***User Story #26 - As a Registered Site User I can click on a post so that I can like or unlike the post***

 * View post details
 * Leave comment to any post